Travel Air: Cabin monoplanes

-A small fleet of Travel Air 6000s were the first airliners for Delta Air Service (eventually renamed Delta Airlines).
+A small fleet of Travel Air 6000s were the first airliners for Delta Air Service (eventually renamed Delta Air Lines).
 In 1928, National Air Transport operated the Type 6000 on their mail and passenger routes from Chicago to Dallas, Kansas City and New York.

 Two Travel Air 6000 were purchased by the Paraguayan government during the Chaco War (1932–1935) for the Transport Squadron of its Air Arm.
 These planes belonged to TAT with the registrations NC624K (c/n 6B-2011) and NC9815 (c/n 6B-1029); They received the military serials T-2 and T-5 (later reserialled as T-9).
 The planes were intensively used during the conflict as air ambulances.
 They both survived the war and continued flying in the air arm.
 In 1945, they were transferred to the first Paraguayan airline, Líneas Aéreas de Transporte Nacional (LATN) and received the civil registrations ZP-SEC and ZP-SED.
 They were withdrawn from use in 1947.